 Today at church, I opened my Bible to find an old offering envelope with these scribbled words from March 2011.
 I share with you as an encouragement for finding love even in the sad times.

 Sadly, she did not improve enough for me to comfortably release her to home.
 With sad eyes, she voiced understanding.
-She knew it was not just infection in her lungs but also her failing heart and kidneys that were working against her.
-The next day, she made the decision with her husband at her side to go home and enjoy her final days in her own home with her precious children, grandchildren and great-grandchildren there to hold her hand and to build a few more memories to hold in their heart.
+She knew it was not just an infection in her lungs but also her failing heart and kidneys that were working against her.
+The next day, she decided with her husband at her side to go home and enjoy her final days in her own home with her precious children, grandchildren, and great-grandchildren there to hold her hand and to build a few more memories to hold in their hearts.

 It is still a hard decision to say, "no more aggressive therapy" when futility is apparent because there are so many "things" we can do to and for patients.
 Yet, once that decision is made, it brings about a relief that no one is "giving up," but accepting that "There is an appointed time for everything.
 And there is a time for every event under heaven-- A time to give birth, and a time to die....."Ecclesiastes 3:1-2